 directed school media centers until we retired.

 Once we retired, the desert heat

 lost its appeal, so we moved to a Pacific Northwest coastal

 town as close to water as we could get.
 Once again, we found

 a whole new way of living.
 Over the years we opened a bookstore

 and two bed and breakfasts, worked on renovating and building

 houses, started a publishing company, and edited The Butch

-Cookbook.
-I also wrote three novels, two about Loni Wagner
+Cook Book.
+I also wrote four novels, three about Loni Wagner,

-and another about a three teens stranded on the desert, and
+and another about three teens stranded in the desert.
+I got

 The future?
 Maybe I'll write